selik44/afflicto/readme.md

 To push to the staging server, simply run "envoy run staging".
 To configure envoy, see "Envoy.blade.php" in the project root.

+# multi-store
+- views can be overriden per-store, using the view method of the Controller class.
+The default views are the ones used by 123friluft

 ## Ideas

 - Figure out a way to cache routes while still allowing translated routes.
 - Move complicated controller logic to commands, for extendability?
 - Leverage Laravel Requests more
+- Leverage Laravel Events

 - Order status, green/red.
 - manual orders, user management.